multidots/salsisync/README.md

 ## Features

-1. ##Product Sync from Salsify to WooCommerce
+1. **Product Sync from Salsify to WooCommerce**
    Fetch product data directly from the Salsify API and insert it into WooCommerce as WooCommerce-compatible products.
-- Security settings to enhance default WordPress installations.
-- Performance improvements by disabling non-essential features.
-- Customization options for personalizing the WordPress admin area.
+Product Sync from Salsify to WooCommerce
+Fetch product data directly from the Salsify API and insert it into WooCommerce as WooCommerce-compatible products.

+2. **Image Synchronization**
+Syncs both featured images and gallery images for products, ensuring your WooCommerce store displays complete and visually consistent product data.

+3. **Custom Data Mapping**
+Customize product data mapping to display unique fields from Salsify API data, ensuring WooCommerce products are enriched with additional, tailored information.

+4. **On-Demand Update Checks**
+Manually check for product updates from the Salsify API, allowing you to keep WooCommerce products current with the latest data from Salsify.

+5. **Custom WooCommerce Product Templates**
+Display custom product templates on the frontend, tailored specifically for WooCommerce products synced from Salsify.

+With Salsi Sync, managing and synchronizing your WooCommerce product data becomes streamlined, efficient, and tailored to meet your store’s unique needs.

 ### Requirements